Shooter

 Muzzle This command is called if the muzzle is nearing a dangerous angle.

-For complete IDPA rules, the IDPA Rule Book (4.5 MB file) can be viewed at the IDPA web site.
+For complete IDPA rules, the current IDPA Book can be viewed from the Match Rules page on the IDPA web site.